dexplo/jupyter_to_medium/README.md

 `pip install jupyter_to_medium`

-Then run the following command to enable the extension.
+### Should be automatically activated

+You should be able to skip the next step, but if the extension is not showing up in your notebook, run the following command:

 `jupyter bundlerextension enable --py jupyter_to_medium._bundler --sys-prefix`